-- 1. Grow personally and professionally and create community awareness of their capabilities. - Demonstrate a commitment to the profession of physical therapy through participation in life-long learning opportunities, professional organizations, or community involvement. - b.
-Maintain licensure in at least one state/ territory through completing required continuing education - 2.
+- 1. Grow personally and professionally and create community awareness of their capabilities. - a.
+Demonstrate a commitment to the profession of physical therapy through participation in life-long learning opportunities, professional organizations, or community involvement. - b.
+Faculty will maintain licensure in at least one state/territory - 2.
 Instruct a contemporary, evidence-based curriculum. - a.
 Enhance the curriculum with the inclusion of evidence-based current literature and through sharing appropriate clinical experience. - b.
 Cover and assess all course objectives in a given course.